 DACC offers more than 100 online courses in Transfer, Career, and Basic Skills programs.
-The Higher Learning Commission of the North Central Association of Colleges and Schools has granted for DACC to offer any of its degrees and certificate programs online.
+The Higher Learning Commission has granted for DACC to offer any of its degrees and certificate programs online.
 At this time the Accounting and Marketing Applied Science Degrees are available online.
 The Associate of Arts (AA) and the Associate in General Studies (AGS) can also be completed online.